-On November 2, 2023, the Company received a letter from the Listing Qualifications Department of The Nasdaq Stock Market, LLC ("Nasdaq") notifying the Company that, for the previous 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq.

-In accordance with Nasdaq Rules, the Company has until April 30, 2024 to regain compliance such that the closing bid price for the Company's common stock is at least \$1.00 for a minimum of 10 consecutive business days.
-The Company may be eligible for an additional 180 calendar day compliance period.
-At that time, the Company may appeal the Staff's delisting determination to a Nasdaq Hearings Panel.
-The Company intends to monitor the closing bid price of its common stock and may, if appropriate, consider available options to regain compliance.
+As previously reported, on November 2, 2023, the Company received a letter from the Listing Qualifications Department of The Nasdaq Stock Market, LLC ("Nasdaq") notifying the Company that, for the previous 30 consecutive business days, the bid price for the Company's common stock had closed below the minimum \$1.00 per share requirement for continued listing on the Nasdaq.
+The letter stated that the Company had 180 calendar days, or until April 30, 2024 to regain compliance such that the closing bid price for the Company's common stock is at least \$1.00 for a minimum of 10 consecutive business days.